-CHILDREN AND ADOLESCENTS WITH
+CHILDREN AND ADOLESCENTS WITH DIABETES

-DIABETES - Children and adolescents with diabetes present special problems in disease management, even outside the setting of a correctional institution.
+Children and adolescents with diabetes, in particular type 1, present special problems in disease management, even outside the setting of a correctional institution.
 Children and adolescents with diabetes should have initial and follow-up care with physicians who are experienced in their care.
 Confinement increases the difficulty in managing diabetes in children and adolescents, as it does in adults with diabetes.
 Correctional authorities also have different legal obligations for children and adolescents.

-Nutrition and activity
+Nutrition and Activity

 Growing children and adolescents have greater caloric/nutritional needs than adults.
+In youth with type 1 diabetes, insulin dosing based on carbohydrate amounts is of particular importance.
 The provision of an adequate amount of calories and nutrients for adolescents is critical to maintaining good nutritional status.
 Physical activity should be provided at the same time each day.
 If increased physical activity occurs, additional CBG monitoring is necessary and additional carbohydrate snacks may be required.

-Medical management and follow-up
+Medical Management and Follow-up